zhong-j-yu/rekex/doc/UsersGuide.md

 within the class body of the datatype.
 Maybe we want to keep the datatype declaration clean, free of syntactic rules.
-Maybe the datatype is from 3rd party that we cannot modify.
+Maybe the datatype is from 3rd party which we cannot modify.
-Maybe the datatype doesn't even have a class body, such as primitive types and array types.

 Ctors for a datatype can be declared in a central *ctor catalog* instead